 Is This OK?
 Death Words For Male Sexual Discovery

-Society tells us to push all the bounds in business, education, work ethic and play, but surprisingly, society also imposes it’s chilling bounds into our own bedrooms.
-Your passion for discovery gives you the ability to feed starving nations, find fuel sources or to put on a globe-stopping musical performance.
-Yet, men and their wives, anxious to explore one-another’s bodies and souls and discover unimaginable union still ask, “Is this OK?”
+Society tells us to push all the bounds in business, education, work ethic, and play, but surprisingly, society also imposes its chilling bounds into our own bedrooms.
+Your passion for discovery gives you the ability to feed starving nations, find fuel sources, or put on a globe-stopping musical performance.
+Yet, men and their wives, anxious to explore one another’s bodies and souls and discover unimaginable union still ask, “Is this OK?”
 These words are death to lovers.

-The chiding of maleness is welcome as it gives you courage to launch a long sexual adventure with your beloved.
-You vow to never ask, “Is this OK?”, because your marriage bed belongs to you and your lover.
-You possess the words of maleness which you can laughingly and courageously take into your bedroom, “Why stop?
+The chiding of maleness is welcome as it gives you the courage to launch a long sexual adventure with your beloved.
+You vow to never ask, “Is this OK?” because your marriage bed belongs to you and your lover.
+You possess the words of maleness that you can laughingly and courageously take into your bedroom, “Why stop?
 Let’s keep going!”

 Feature Photo: Andrei Vishovsky @ VishStudio on DeviantArt